 Flu Vaccination

 Flu vaccination is safe and effective.
 It's offered every year through the NHS to help protect people at risk of getting seriously ill from flu.
-The 2024 flu vaccine will be offered from the autumn.
+The 2025 flu vaccine will be offered from September.

 Flu is a highly infectious and common viral illness that is spread by coughs and sneezes.
 It is not the same as the common cold.